 - Eases headaches and migraines: Also largely due to its relaxant properties, rose water vapour is said to ease headaches when inhaled.
 A rose water-soaked compress applied to the forehead has similar effects.

 - Soothes sunburns: Rose water has cooling properties that soothe sore, tight skin as a result of sunburn, and as an added bonus, it also speeds up the sunburn’s healing process.

 - Digestion enhancer: Rose water has long been used to aid digestion and reduce any kind of digestive upset.
-It is also said to improve bile secretion, which is another digestive aid.
+Rose water is also said to improve bile secretion, which is another digestive aid.

 - Balancing: Rose water balances the body and skin’s pH levels, making it an excellent toner when applied on the skin, and tonic when consumed orally.

 - Hair and scalp conditioner: Rose extract is ideal in hair products, as it not only hydrates the scalp, but treats mild scalp conditions and dandruff, hydrates dry strands, and even revitalizes hair growth!